Adaptive ratchets and the evolution of molecular complexity: Immune recognition

-We simulate long-term affinity trajectories $(\Delta G_1, \dots, \Delta G_g) (t)$ for the joint dynamics of antigenic drift and exposures.
-The effective speed of antigenic evolution, $\kappa \equiv \rho \tau$, is given by the expected number of mutations per epitope between subsequent exposures.
-We record the steady-state average $\langle \Delta R \rangle (g, \kappa)$; this quantity is proportional to the fitness cost of infections and enters a minimal host fitness model of the form of Eq.~(1), where the cost of complexity is assumed to be linear with slope $c_0$.
-The resulting fitness landscape $F(g | \kappa)$ determines the optimal epitope complexity for given antigenic speed, $g^*(\kappa)$.
+The conditional fitness landscape $F(g | \kappa)$ determines the optimal epitope complexity for given antigenic speed, $g^*(\kappa)$.
 For low to moderate antigenic drift ($\kappa \lesssim 2$), $g^* (\kappa)$ increases with $\kappa$ (Fig.~5B).
 For higher values of $\kappa$, the number of epitopes needed for protection increases exponentially, inducing a prohibitive cost and a transition to $g^* (\kappa) = 0$.
 A negative correlation between the speed of antigenic evolution and the efficacy immune memory has also been mapped in multi-pathogen models~\cite{Mayer2019}.

-\paragraph{Numerical evaluation. } Code for evaluation of full and approximate analytical expressions (Fig.~2 - 4, S1 - S3), and for numerical simulations of evolutionary trajectories (Fig.~2, 5, S4) is provided as Supporting Information.